Padikuor/TDF_BerkeleyMDes/README.md

 <img width="975" height="731" alt="image" src="https://github.com/user-attachments/assets/d0d79f17-fee2-4c1f-9922-74297c1a0028" />

-Our design had both clear and frosted acrylic pieces.
+After sampling both clear and frosted acrylic under light, we decided to use both clear and frosted acrylic pieces.
 So we spent a day sanding our ‘even numbered’ acrylic pieces to get the frosted look.